plone/documentation/docs/install/source-step-by-step.md

 Unfortunatly pip does not allow this way of overwriting constraints.

 `mxdev` is made for assembling Plone constraints with your needs of version pinning or source checkouts.\
 It reads your {file}`constraints.txt`, fetches the constraints of Plone and writes a {file}`constraints-mxdev.txt` which combines the constraints.
-Comments on which Plone constraint is modified asure the readability.
+Comments on which Plone constraint is modified assure the readability.
 % TODO language: 'readability'?

 mxdev operates on three files to tell pip which packages to install with which version.